Illinois joins California, NY by issuing 'stay at home' order to combat coronavirus

 Gov. J.B.
 Pritzker announced on Friday that the state will enforce its own version of a "shelter-in-place" order beginning Saturday at 5 p.m. and continuing through April 7.

 "I don’t come to this decision easily.
 I fully recognize in some cases I am choosing between saving people’s lives and saving people’s livelihoods," Pritzker told reporters.
-"But ultimately. you can’t have a livelihood if you don’t have a life."
+"But ultimately, you can’t have a livelihood if you don’t have a life."

 "Of all the obligations that weigh on me as Governor, this is the greatest," Pritzker added.
 "If there are actions I can take that will save lives in this pandemic, no matter how difficult, then I have an obligation to take these actions.”